sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

 Route-based code splitting means that there might be a fast flickering of a blank page when navigation happens for the first time to a new page.
-To remedy that situation, SWT forces the page-chunks to be [preloaded](https://loadable-components.com/docs/prefetching/#manually-preload-a-component) when the mouse is over **NamedLink**.
+To remedy that situation, the template forces the page-chunks to be [preloaded](https://loadable-components.com/docs/prefetching/#manually-preload-a-component) when the mouse is over **NamedLink**.
 In addition, **Form** and **Button** components can have a property `enforcePagePreloadFor`.
 That